Cryogenic source of atomic tritium for neutrino-mass measurements and precision spectroscopy: Introduction

 Tritium is of particular interest because it is radioactive and decays by $\beta$-emission into $^3\mathrm{He}$, an electron, and an antineutrino.
 Accurate measurements of the electron energy near the endpoint provide a direct determination of the effective electron-neutrino mass.
-This approach is followed by several major international collaborations, including KATRIN~\cite{Aker_2021}, Project~8~\cite{Esfahani_2017}, QTNM~\cite{Amad_2025}, and PTOLEMY~\cite{PtolemyJCAP}.
-The KATRIN experiment, which employs a windowless molecular source of T$_2$ at 80~K, has recently established an upper limit of 0.45~eV for the neutrino mass, with a projected sensitivity of 0.3~eV in the final stage of its current measurement campaign~\cite{katrin2025}.
-These values remain above the expected lower bound of about 50~meV (9~meV) in the case of inverted mass hierarchy (normal hierarchy).
-One of the main limitations of the molecular approach is that part of the $\beta$-decay energy is distributed into the ro-vibrational excitations of the final state of T$_2$, which broadens the endpoint spectrum.
+This approach is pursued by several international collaborations, including the Karlsruhe Tritium Neutrino Experiment (KATRIN)~\cite{Aker_2021}, Project~8~\cite{Esfahani_2017}, QTNM~\cite{Amad_2025} and PTOLEMY~\cite{PtolemyJCAP}.
+The KATRIN experiment, which employs a molecular source of T$_2$ at 80~K, has recently established an upper limit of 0.45~eV for the neutrino mass, with a projected sensitivity of 0.3~eV (both at 90$\%$ confidence level) in the final stage of its current measurement campaign~\cite{katrin2025}.
+These values remain above the expected lower bound of about 50~meV (9~meV) in the case of an inverted mass hierarchy (normal hierarchy).
+The normal and inverted hierarchies denote the two possible orderings of the neutrino mass eigenstates $m_1$, $m_2$, and $m_3$ consistent with oscillation data.
+In the normal (inverted) ordering one has $m_1 < m_2 < m_3$ ($m_3 < m_1 < m_2$), implying different minimal values for the effective electron-neutrino mass $m^2(\nu_e)= \sum_i m_i^2 |U_{ei}|^2$\cite{Otten2008} accessible to direct kinematic searches~\cite{Nufit2024}.
+One of the main limitations of the molecular approach is that part of the $\beta$-decay energy is distributed into the ro-vibrational excitations of the final state of T$_2$, which broadens the endpoint spectrum~\cite{Bodine2015}.
 This has motivated the development of sources of \emph{atomic} tritium, where such molecular effects are absent, offering the possibility of reaching much higher precision in future direct neutrino-mass measurements.